akvo/igh-data-sync/README.md

-# Dataverse Schema Validator
+# Dataverse Schema Validator & Sync

-A schema validation tool that detects differences between Microsoft Dataverse entity schemas and local database schemas by comparing against the authoritative $metadata XML.
+A comprehensive toolkit for Microsoft Dataverse that validates schemas and syncs data to SQLite using authoritative $metadata XML for type-accurate table creation.

 ## Features

+### Schema Validator
 - ✅ Fetches complete OData $metadata XML from Dataverse (~7 MB, 800+ entities)
 - ✅ Parses entity schemas with columns, primary keys, and foreign keys
 - ✅ Supports both SQLite and PostgreSQL databases